gjxo12/FundamentalCpp/README.md

 using Mingw GCC 10.x, VScode intellisense not work...

-so using VS 2022 Compiler maybe c++20 feature.
+so use Visual Studio 2022 Compiler, maybe with c++20 feature.

+If there is a chance, I'll also set the LINUX GNUC settings with CMake

 Using [vscode] and cmake plugin and c++ debug plugin in my setting.

 Check out the **CmakeLists.txt file**

 ## Requirements for Windows
- - GCC compiler: gcc version 10.2.0 (x86_64-posix-seh-rev0, Built by MinGW-W64 project)
+ - ~~GCC compiler: gcc version 10.2.0 (x86_64-posix-seh-rev0, Built by MinGW-W64 project)~~
+ - Visual Studio 2022
  - cmake >= 3.15

 ## Test Framework